Huge haul of treasure stolen in German castle vault heist

-(CNN)Thieves have stolen priceless masterpieces from a castle vault in the German city of Dresden, the site of one of the largest collections of treasures in Europe.
+(CNN)Thieves have stolen around 100 pieces of priceless treasure from a castle vault in the German city of Dresden, the site of one of the largest collections of masterpieces in Europe.

 Several criminals gained access to the Green Vault in Dresden Castle on Monday, according to Roland Woeller, a local politician.
 He said the perpetrators had stolen artifacts of "immeasurable value."